snipersystemanalysis-lang/kampala-traffic-ai-warning-system-/Readme.md

 1. Download the project ZIP file from this repository
 2. Extract the ZIP file to your computer
-3. You should see a folder named `kampala-traffic-predictor` or similar
+3. You should see a folder named `project`

 ---